Nalkaruake/Nalkaruake/README.md

 - 👋 Hi, I’m Branna
-- 👀 I’m interested in Star Wars, D&D, other nerdy things
+- 👀 I’m interested in Star Wars, TTRPGs, other nerdy things
 - 🌱 I’m currently learning Python, C#, Unreal 5
 <!---
 Nalkaruake/Nalkaruake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.